galaxyproject/galaxy-hub/src/blog/2020-02-gvl5-beta/index.md

 ## Availability
 Getting access to a GVL instance is accomplished by launching your own instance on a cloud provider.
 Typically, we would expect a systems administrator to perform the launch and make the system available to the researchers in their group.
 The launch process, performed in a web browser via [CloudLaunch](https://launch.usegalaxy.org/), takes about 15 to 25 minutes (depending on the Cloud), after which a production-grade Galaxy instance is ready to be used.
 The entire platform is API driven, so it is now also possible to launch an instance via command line, REST API, or Python API, if you would like to automate the process.

 A key feature of the GVL v5.0 is its uniform availability on at least 4 cloud providers, up from just 2 supported by the previous GVL.
 By combining the [CloudBridge library](http://cloudbridge.cloudve.org/), which provides an abstraction over differences in cloud providers, with software containers, it is now possible to launch an identical version of the GVL on Amazon, Google, Jetstream, and NeCTAR clouds (Azure support is pending).
-Choosing which provider you want to use is as simple as selecting the appropriate provider from the Cloud dropdown in CloudLaunch.
+Choosing which provider you want to use is as simple as selecting the appropriate provider from the _Target_ dropdown in CloudLaunch.

 <div class="center"><a href="/src/blog/2020-02-gvl5-beta/five-clouds.png">
     <img src="/src/blog/2020-02-gvl5-beta/five-clouds.png"